inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. ------------------------------

-   **V1** There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other time-sensitive traffic.
+   **V1** There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other, time-sensitive traffic.
 (The :ned:`UdpApp` is similar to `UdpBasicApp` in function, but it's built using generic protocol components for more flexibility/modularity.) **TODO** what is the outbound module?
 We configure the app's ``outbound`` module to be a PacketTagger, so we can tag packets with a VLAN ID requests, to put them in different priority categories.
    **TODO** why

    ------------------------------

-There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other time-sensitive traffic.
-The UDP apps put VLAN tags on the packets, and the Ethernet MAC uses these tags to classify traffic into high and low priorities.
+There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other, time-sensitive traffic.
+The UDP apps put VLAN tags on the packets, and the Ethernet MAC uses the VLAN ID contained in the tags to classify traffic into high and low priorities.

 .. .. note:: The :ned:`UdpApp` is similar to `UdpBasicApp` in function, but it's modular, built using generic protocol components for more flexibility.) **TODO** not sure its needed at all